Who called me from 1-888-261-2744?

 Based on our records, 1-888-261-2744 is associated with Consolidated Recovery Systems, a legitimate collection agency operating in Canada.
 However, scammers sometimes impersonate legitimate companies.

-Verify any debt using the contact details on the official Consolidated Recovery Systems website before paying.
+Verify any debt using the contact details on their website before paying.
 It's also a good idea to see if any collections have been added to your credit report.

 Consolidated Recovery Systems may also contact you from these numbers: